Bylaws of

 Committees are permanent committees of the organization.

-a membership list complete with address, phone, and e-mail address.
+membership list complete with address, phone, and e-mail address.
 Encourage membership and participation in the

 organization.